 According to Maria Camara, PhD, a psychotherapist who is also a qualified mindfulness teacher, meditation helps us connect with our true qualities.
 Once we’ve accepted who we are and learn to work with our thoughts directly, we reveal a loving capacity that has always been present within us.
 It’s no wonder that mindfulness increases happiness, enhances clarity and gives peace of mind.

 Looking to discover the many health benefits of meditation for yourself?
 Now is the best time to start.
-For more information read our companion article What are the Health Benefits of Meditation?
+For more information, read our companion article What are the Health Benefits of Meditation?
 And you may want to check out our course on Mind-Body Health and Harmony by watching the video below.